rebeccabland3/project-2/README.md

 **Data Collection Process:**

 We collected our plant data using the Trefle API and extracted species count by location.
+Due to the large amount of data, we had to download several individual JSONs and load them into SQLite.
+Our fungi data was exracted using a CSV.

 **Visualizations:**